 From the borrower’s point of view, using these DApps has the advantage of there being no credit checks, low transaction fees, and instant settlement.

 Through decentralized exchanges (DEXes), users can trade digital assets amongst each other without the need for a central entity to hold their funds or to deposit funds in the first place.
 Users instead link their wallets to the exchange and then verify the transaction themselves.

-On Uniswap, a popular Decentralise Exchange (DEX) is a crypto exchange platform that is built upon blockchain technology and negates the need ..., users can also provide liquidity to the exchange for an incentive (a proportion of the trading fee shared amongst all the liquidity providers).
+On Uniswap, a popular DEX, users can also provide liquidity to the exchange for an incentive (a proportion of the trading fee shared amongst all the liquidity providers).
 On other exchanges such as Sushiswap, users can also earn additional incentive rewards, usually the DEX token, on top of the trading fee.
 Using this method to add to the liquidity pool negates the issue of being reliant on market makers to provide liquidity.
 Such reliance would be impractical on the Ethereum blockchain because of its low throughput for transactions.